testingisdocumenting/znai/td-documentation-docs/documentation/flow/structure.md

 # Building blocks

-MDoc has three levels of documentation organization:
+`Znai` has three levels of documentation organization:
 * Chapters
 * Pages
 * Page Sections

-MDoc encourages authors to split their content across multiple pages.
+`Znai` encourages authors to split their content across multiple pages.

 If you feel like you need to use nested headings, consider moving your content hierarchy one level up:
 * Split overlong page into multiple ones